Synaptic potential

 Synaptic potentials are small and many are needed to add up to reach the threshold.
 This means a single EPSP/IPSP is typically not enough to trigger an action potential.
 The two ways that synaptic potentials can add up to potentially form an action potential are spatial summation and temporal summation.
 Spatial summation refers to several excitatory stimuli from different synapses converging on the same postsynaptic neuron at the same time to reach the threshold needed to reach an action potential.
 Temporal summation refers to successive excitatory stimuli on the same location of the postsynaptic neuron.
-Both types of summation are the result of adding together many excitatory potentials; the difference being whether the multiple stimuli are coming from different locations at the same time (spatial) or at different times from the same location (temporal).
-Summation has been referred to as a “neurotransmitter induced tug-of-war” between excitatory and inhibitory stimuli.
+Both types of summation are the result of adding together many excitatory potentials; the difference being whether the multiple stimuli are coming from different synapses at the same time (spatial) or at different times from the same synapse (temporal).
+Summation has been referred to as a "neurotransmitter induced tug-of-war" between excitatory and inhibitory stimuli.
 Whether the effects are combined in space or in time, they are both additive properties that require many stimuli acting together to reach the threshold.
 Synaptic potentials, unlike action potentials, degrade quickly as they move away from the synapse.
 This is the case for both excitatory and inhibitory postsynaptic potentials.

 Synaptic potentials are not static.
 The concept of synaptic plasticity refers to the changes in synaptic potential.
 A synaptic potential may get stronger or weaker over time, depending on a few factors.
-The quantity of neurotransmitters released can play a large role in the future strength of that synapse’s potential.
+The quantity of neurotransmitters released can play a large role in the future strength of that synapse's potential.
 Additionally, the receptors on the post-synaptic side also play a role, both in their numbers, composition, and physical orientation.
 Some of these mechanisms rely on changes in both the presynaptic and postsynaptic neurons, resulting in a prolonged modification of the synaptic potential.
 The strength of changes in synaptic potentials across multiple synapses must be properly regulated.
 Otherwise, the activity across the entire neural circuit would become uncontrollable.

 In recent years, there has been an abundance of research on how to prolong the effects of a synaptic potential, and more importantly, how to enhance or reduce its amplitude.
 The enhancement of synaptic potential would mean that fewer would be needed to have the same or larger effect, which could have far-reaching medical uses.
 The research indicates that this long term potentiation or in the case of inhibitory synapses, long term depression of the synapse occurs after prolonged stimulation of two neurons at the same time.
 Long term potentiation is known to have a role in memory and learning, which could be useful in treating diseases like Alzheimers.